Obmondo/kubeaid/argocd-helm-charts/step-ca/Readme.md

   * Inject the root ca directly via webhook (k8s)

   Golang can read `SSL_CERT_FILE` in which root_ca is present, so client can accept tls when its is signed by an internal CA.

+* Imp Notes:

+The job created the provisioner password automatically from the helm chart, without the provisioner password the step-certificate pod won't start, since its waiting for the secret